coveo-labs/SDK-Push-Python/README.md

 my_document.Permissions.append(permLevel2)
 ```

-Permissions are created using permission levels, which can hold multiple PermissionSets (see [Complex Permission Model Definition Example](https://docs.coveo.com/en/25/cloud-v2-developers/complex-permission-model-definition-example)).
+Securities are created using permission levels, which can hold multiple PermissionSets (see [Complex Permission Model Definition Example](https://docs.coveo.com/en/25/cloud-v2-developers/complex-permission-model-definition-example)).

-Setting permissions with a custom security provider also requires that you inform the index which members and user mappings are available.
+Setting securities with a custom security provider also requires that you inform the index of which members and user mappings are available.
 You would normally do that after the indexing process is complete.

 ## Adding Security Expansion